Streaming-Data-Analytics/2025-2026_9b-EMA-with-cRNN/README.md

 The **complete description of the datasets** is available [here](https://polimi365-my.sharepoint.com/:b:/g/personal/10780444_polimi_it/IQAZ8E8JZMobRpkBEq91srZqATZrL9RkyQN0jeUVscWcD1A?e=HX9tjE).

 They are associated with the weather and air pollution domains.
 Features are already standardized.
 8 different binary classification labels are engineered by comparing current values (of a hidden feature, which is not given) to previous median or minimum values within a specific temporal window.
 Each classification function corresponds to a specific concept.
-For instance, one concept may assign 1 if the current avalue has increased since the previous timestamp, and 0 otherwise.
+For instance, one concept may assign 1 if the current value has increased since the previous timestamp, and 0 otherwise.
 Another task may assign 1 if the current value is greater than the mean of the previous 10, … and so on.

 Concept drifts in this case are **real** and **abrupt**.